 by: Nerissa Cannon

-One of the original Freedom Chair Trailblazers, Nerissa, now works full time with GRIT!
-Her own journey with chronic illness has made her very passionate about helping other people get the most out of life in spite of a disabling condition.
+Nerissa’s own journey with chronic illness has made her very passionate about helping other people get the most out of life in spite of a disabling condition.

 As an individual with a chronic, degenerative illness I’ve gone through a wide array of mobility equipment over the past few years.
 As my condition progressed, and I started using a wheelchair, I noticed a significant change in how my abilities were perceived.
 The reality is, I became MUCH more mobile and independent with my wheelchair than I was with any sort of walking aid.
 That’s not how most people saw it, though.